 Photo: Charles Csavossy, Public domain, via Wikimedia Commons

 Meanwhile, Gavin Newsom, governor of California, has reportedly signed an executive order that requests agencies locate properties that may be used to store goods unloaded from ships.
 There are also plans for the state to find which key routes could be exempted from vehicle weight limits, a move that would allow trucks to carry heavier loads.

-The governor’s executive order comes amid reports from CBS that the congestion and lack of storage space has even led to shipping containers “being dumped in nearby neighborhoods” once they have been emptied.
+The governor’s executive order comes amid reports from CBS that the congestion and a lack of storage space has even led to shipping containers “being dumped in nearby neighborhoods” once they have been emptied.

+Photo: Charles Csavossy, Public domain, via Wikimedia Commons